-Member of staff Many schools in Plymouth give admissions priority to the children of members of staff.
-This will be any salaried person employed at the school when the application is made.
-Where the duties of a member of staff are undertaken at different schools in a federation or chain of schools, there will be admissions priority only at one school.
-This will be at the member of staff's base school.
-Where that can't be identified, priority will be at the school where he or she expects to work for most of the time in the current academic year.
-All members of staff are considered to be important part of the school community: teaching and non-teaching.
+28 This will be any salaried person employed at this school.
+Where the duties of a member of staff are undertaken at different schools, there will be admissions priority only at one school.
+This will be at the member of staff's base school, where he or she undertakes duties for the majority of the time.
+Where that cannot be identified, priority will be at the school where he or she expects to work for most of the time in the current academic year.
+All members of staff are an important part of the school community.
 This includes members of staff employed by a third party, whose duties are solely at the school.
-Eligibility for children of staff priority where this is part of a school's arrangements is not a guarantee of admission.